-- Identify and analyze the basic elements of imaginative writing in one's own work and in the creative works of others.
-1. - Produce creative writing of recognizable form and acceptable quality.
-2. - 3.
+- 1. Identify and analyze the basic elements of imaginative writing in one's own work and in the creative works of others. - 2.
+Produce creative writing of recognizable form and acceptable quality. - 3.
 Produce clear and effective responses to literature, well-written creative work, and the artistic achievements of writers. - 4.
 Identify and use writing processes -- planning, drafting, critiquing, revising, and editing. - 5.
 Provide critiques and editorial advice to other writers. - 6.
-Identify and analyze the basic elements of fiction and poetry.
+Utilize the basic elements of fiction and poetry to engage an audience.

-ENG 273N Introduction to Literature: Creative Writing & Literature: Creative Nonfiction (3) KCC AA/DL and AS/AH 3 hours lecture per week
+ENG 273N Introduction to Literature: Creative Writing & Literature: Creative Nonfiction (3) KCC AA/DL and AS/AH